yulangz/rocketmq/RocketMQ-Improvement-Proposal.md

 RIPs should be used for significant user-facing or cross-cutting changes, not small incremental improvements.
 When in doubt, if a committer thinks a change needs an RIP, it does.

 It is easy to start a RIP from sending proposals to dev mail lists.
-And the whole procedure of a RIP may follow below [RIP Template]()
+And the whole procedure of a RIP may follow below [RIP Template]().